(Latin: servire, to serve, to be a slave; slave; slavery)

 It fell from use in the original sense of "slave" by the 18th century.
 The meaning of "lowest class of cultivators of the soil in continental European countries" came from the 1610's.

-2. To go on the internet or to watch television for recreation, education, or entertainment; frequently changing the site or channel: I often surf the internet looking for information that can provide sources of information for my university classes.
+2. To go on the internet or to watch television for recreation, education, or entertainment; frequently changing the site or channel: James likes to surf the internet looking for information that can provide sources of information for his university classes.

 He felt like a serf having to work so much all week; so, it was a relief on the weekend when he could surf the internet and learn some new things.

 Serfs differed from slaves in that slaves could be bought and sold without reference to the land; however, serfs changed lords only when the land they worked on changed to ownership.